English as a Second Language » Frequently Asked Questions About ESL

 How does the ESL teacher assess my child's level of English proficiency?

 The state of North Carolina has two approved English language proficiency assessment tests.
-The tests are scored and the decision to place a student in the ESL program is made based upon the state’s scoring standards.
-The W-APT is an initial screening test and is used when no other English language proficiency test scores are available for the student.
-The test determines the student’s eligibility for ESL services.
+The tests are scored, and the decision to place a student in the ESL program is made based on the state's scoring standards.
+The WIDA screener is an initial screening test and is used when no other English language proficiency test scores are available for the student.
+The test determines the student's eligibility for ESL services.
 The ACCESS for ELLs is the annual test used to determine the amount of progress the student has made during the year.
-It also determines the student’s current level of English language proficiency.
+It also determines the student's current level of English language proficiency.
 All ESL teachers are trained annually to administer the tests to ensure valid test results.

-Why are the W-APT and ACCESS for ELLs used for ESL testing?
+Why are the WIDA Screener and ACCESS for ELLs used for ESL testing?

-In compliance with No Child Left Behind (NCLB) all schools who receive Limited English Proficient funds must assess the English language proficiency levels of a student upon initially entering the school and during the annual state testing window.
+In compliance with ESSA, all schools that receive Limited English Proficient funds must assess the English language proficiency levels of a student upon initially entering the school and during the annual state testing window.
 These assessments were chosen by North Carolina after investigating all of the assessment options available.
-If a student comes to North Carolina from a school whose state uses these same tests then the student does not have to be retested.
+If a student comes to North Carolina from a school whose state uses these same tests, then the student does not have to be retested.
 The ESL teacher contacts the previous school system for the scores, and the student can be placed immediately into the ESL program.

 What are the different levels of English language proficiency?